Your car's radiator is essential for the ongoing cooling of your engine.

 Even after the engine has cooled, the system could remain under pressure and expel gas when the radiator cap is opened.
 As such, it is important to wear safety glasses.

 As an additional safety measure, you may wish to wear gloves.

 Clean the radiator

 It will be much easier to identify a leak if your radiator is clean.
 Use a hose to spray off any grease and grime.
 Wipe down with paper towels.

 Start the engine

-Turn over the engine and inspect the radiator for leaking fluid or steam.
+Turn over the engine and inspect the car radiator for leaking fluid or steam.

 Use a leak sealant

-As mentioned, you may decide to enlist your local garage to address the problem.
+If after reading our tips, you've put yourself off attempting to fix your car radiator leak yourself, you can always enlist your local garage to address the problem.
 This will be the most costly option, but you’ll save time (compared to fixing it yourself) and you’ll know the repair will last a long time.